 Children with severe disabilities are not equipped for the usually complex thought processes and require specialized support.
 Future Special Education teachers focusing on this subfield are usually required to earn a master’s degree.
 In this program coursework, future instructors are taught severe behavior support, as well as personalized, one-on-one teaching.
 The courses emphasize research-based methods for student assessment.

 Children with visual impairment have difficulty picking up books, reading, using educational tools, and surveying surroundings.
 A master’s degree is usually required to focus on a Special Education Visual Impairment Program that equips students in conducting assistive technology evaluations with visually impaired children and providing them instruction with collaborative consultations.
-Special Education with a specific focus on Visual Impairment caters not only to students who are blind but also those suffering from low vision disorders that affect their learning capacities, such as such as cataracts and glaucoma.
+Special Education with a specific focus on Visual Impairment caters not only to students who are blind but also those suffering from low vision disorders that affect their learning capacities, such as cataracts and glaucoma.